About the Project

 Voices from HOME is a community-based oral history project coordinated by the Thompson Free Library and funded by a grant from the Maine Community Foundation.

-Each month, Voices from HOME hosts a recording event on a different theme at locations around the Heart of Maine region (Piscataquis County and neighboring communities).
+Voices from HOME hosts themed recording at locations around the Heart of Maine region (Piscataquis County and neighboring communities).
 We provide recording equipment and interview guides to help you conduct a brief oral history interview with a family member, friend, or neighbor.
 With permission, your recording will be stored at the Thompson Free Library and shared via our online archive.

 Voices from HOME also hosts storytelling programs and oral history workshops for those interested in contributing longer, more in-depth life history interviews to the project.
 These recordings may be used for educational programs and exhibits, and will serve as primary source documents to preserve our region’s history for use by students and other community members.

 We hope that Voices from HOME grows to include other libraries and cultural heritage organizations across the Heart of Maine region.
 If you are interested in participating as an individual or organization, please contact Greta or Michelle at the Thompson Free Library.